 - Keel base clear in young individuals, becoming brown to yellow-brown with age

-- Sutures between the first and second whorls shallow; subsequent sutures incised
+- Sutures between the first and second whorls shallow; subsequent sutures deep

 - Spire whorls smooth

 - Radula type II; large, with sexually-dimorphic marinal teeth